mykmc/test-build/README.md

 KeefyMOD test

-**ALL CREDIT TO Marceldt FOR THIS!
+**ALL CREDIT TO MarcelVT FOR THIS!
 I am learning how to create a repo, and in NO way trying to take credit for his hard work**

 This skin is available in the official Kodi repository.